Sustainability reporting standards and legislation finalised: mandatory sustainability reporting begins

 • is an asset owner (defined as registerable superannuation entities, registered schemes and retail Corporate Collective Investment Vehicles (CCIVs)) where the value of assets at the end of the financial year (including the entities it controls) is equal to or greater than $5bn.

-Exemptions are available for:
+Exemptions would be available for:

 • Small businesses below the relevant size thresholds.